Aryzta

-ARYZTA AG /ae'rIzt@/ is a food business based in Zurich with operations in Europe, Asia, Australia and New Zealand.
-It is incorporated in Switzerland and is listed on the SIX Swiss Exchange (the Zurich Stock Exchange).
+ARYZTA AG /ae'rIzt@/ is a food business based in Zürich, Switzerland.
+It operates in Europe, Asia, Australia and New Zealand.
+It is incorporated in Switzerland and is listed on the SIX Swiss Exchange (the Zürich Stock Exchange).
 It discontinued its listing on Euronext Dublin on 1 March 2021.
 The group is a major supplier in the specialty frozen bakery sector, and is a global supplier of baked goods to the food service, retail and quick service restaurant sectors.

 History

 The company was founded as the Irish Co-Operative Agricultural Agency Society in January 1897 and renamed the Irish Agricultural Wholesale Society ('IAWS') in December 1897.
 It was first listed on the Irish Stock Exchange in 1988 and for most of the 1990s the company was managed by Philip Lynch, first as chief executive officer and later chairman.
 It bought Shamrock Foods in 1989, R&H Hall in 1990 and Cuisine de France in 1997.

-It went on to buy Delice de France in 1999, La Brea Bakery in 2001, Groupe Hubert in 2005 and Otis Spunkmeyer in 2006.
+The company went on to buy Delice de France in 1999 and La Brea Bakery in 2001.

+In 2003, Owen Killian who joined IAWS in 1976 took over as CEO of IAWS Plc, replacing Philip Lynch.

-In June 2007, it spun off its agribusiness activities as Origin Enterprises plc.
-It merged with Hiestand Holding AG in August 2008 and, having changed its name to ARYZTA, commenced trading on the SIX Swiss Exchange and the Irish Stock Exchange on 22 August 2008.
+In June 2007, Aryzta spun off its agribusiness activities as Origin Enterprises plc.

+The company merged with Hiestand Holding AG in August 2008 and, having changed its name to ARYZTA, commenced trading on the SIX Swiss Exchange and the Irish Stock Exchange on 22 August 2008.
 The new name derived from Latin arista, which referred to the apex or awn of a wheat grain.

-It bought Honeytop Speciality Foods in September 2011.

-In 2013, it acquired Klemme AG, a German manufacturer of frozen bakery products, for €280 million.

-In 2014, ARYZTA acquired Pineridge Bakery in Canada and Cloverhill Bakery in the US for a total of €730 million.

-In 2015, it acquired the Hungary-based Fornetti group which has operations in central and eastern European markets.
+Aryzta bought Honeytop Speciality Foods in September 2011, Klemme AG, a German manufacturer of frozen bakery products, for €280 million, in 2013, and Pineridge Bakery in Canada and Cloverhill Bakery in the US for €730 million in 2014.
+It also acquired the Hungary-based Fornetti group, which has operations in central and eastern European markets, in 2015.

+In October 2016, it was confirmed that Gary McGann would join Aryzta as chairman.
+In February 2017, Owen Killian, announced his resignation as CEO of the company.

-On February 1, 2018, ARYZTA announced that it had sold the Big Texas and Cloverhill brands to Hostess Brands.
+In February 2018, Aryzta announced that it had sold the Big Texas and Cloverhill brands to Hostess Brands, and, in March 2018, the company sold its shareholding in Signature Flat Breads back to the Eid family.